finos/glue/docs/BP_People/Business_Partner_Type.md

 ## Data Dictionary - Entity Table: `Business_Partner_Type`

 Name of the business partner types.
-There are three types of business partners:
+Here are an example of three types of business partners:

  internal (owned by the bank, these can be sundries or internal custodians),